This article will help you understand your RSSI (Received Signal Strength Indicator) reading and how to optimize your wifi signal strength.

 There are three main factors that can weaken your wifi quality:

-- Physical obstructions / Router is blocked in a closet or behind furniture
+- Physical obstructions—router may be blocked, shut in a closet, or behind furniture

 - Other electronic devices competing for the wifi signal

-Certain materials can reduce the range of wifi signals or block them.
+Certain materials can reduce the range of wifi signals or otherwise interfere with them.

 Other Household Electronics

-TV's, game consoles, microwaves, cellphones, tablets, computers, baby monitors and other appliances can cause interference in your wifi network because they're all getting a signal from the same router.
+TVs, game consoles, cellphones, tablets, computers, baby monitors and other appliances can cause interference in your wifi network because they're all getting a signal from the same router.
+Microwaves have also been known to cause interference.

 Competing Wifi Networks